Rangers vs. Mariners Player Props Betting Odds

-Player prop bet odds for Ty France, Marcus Semien and others are listed when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Tuesday at 9:40 PM ET.
+Oddsmakers have set player props for Marcus Semien and others when the Seattle Mariners host the Texas Rangers at T-Mobile Park on Wednesday at 3:40 PM ET.

 Bet on this matchup or its props with DraftKings!